 When beginning to plan your custom Florida home, one of the biggest questions you'll ask yourself is whether or not to add a pool - after all, adding a pool during initial construction can save you a lot of money further on down the road if you decide to add one later.
 And while, with a home in Southwest Florida, you may be asking yourself instead how anyone could choose not to have a pool, there are some very important considerations to be made before making any final decisions.

-- Stay active.
-It’s easy to get outside and stay active when you’ve got the perfect excuse in your own backyard.
+- Easier to stay active.
+It's easy to get outside and stay active when you've got the perfect excuse in your own backyard.
 In addition to providing leisurely activities, a home pool is the perfect environment for swimming laps on a daily basis, or for doing other low-impact exercises that are perfect for seniors with sensitive joints or for athletes recovering from injury.

 - Keep the family entertained.
 No longer does the family have to wonder about what to do next time you're all bored on a Saturday afternoon.
 With a pool in your backyard, you've got the perfect opportunity to entertain groups of all sizes, any day of the week.

 - Attract visitors and guests.
 If you spent your childhood in a home without a pool, chances are good you knew the locations of all the homes in your neighborhood that did.
 Everyone knows which families have pools and people of all ages, though small children especially, tend to gravitate towards them.
 With a pool of your very own you no longer have to envy those families, you are one of them.

 - Increase your home's resale value.
 While most homeowners aren't necessarily thinking about their home's resale value before construction has even been completed, this can be an important consideration if a future relocation is a possibility.
 The addition of a pool instantly increases the value of a home, and while they do create additional costs in the beginning, homeowners will usually find that these investments are well worth it later on.